nextcloud/news/src/README.md

 # JavaScript Development
-JavaScript is built and minified using gulp.
+JavaScript is built and minified using webpack.

 Therefore you need to install **Node.js 6+ and npm**.
-Then use npm to install **gulp-cli**:

-	sudo npm -g install gulp-cli

 Then install the local dependencies by running: